 Therefore, if you decide to get a reverse mortgage, you should be prepared to take the long view and be willing to forgo some of your short-term goals.
 An experienced professional should be able to help you make this decision.

 If you have a reverse mortgage, property taxes are your responsibility.
 As in a forward mortgage, property taxes are assessed annually and collected by your municipal government.
 Property taxes are typically billed as part of your monthly mortgage statement.

 If you want to pay off a reverse mortgage, it is wise to seek expert advice.
-Therefore, contact a reverse mortgage lender to know your options.
+Therefore, contact a reverse mortgage consultant to know your options.
 A professional and industry-experienced lender will help you navigate through the process smoothly.